ibm-cloud-docs/watsonxdata/ingest_spark_stream.md

 {: #ingest_spark_stream1}

 - Review the [prerequisites](/docs/watsonxdata?topic=watsonxdata-ingest_spark_ui#ingest_spark_ui3) for using the Spark ingestion UI.
-- **Important:** Create the target schema and table before you start the streaming job.
+- Create the target schema and table before you start the streaming job.
 - Streaming sources must be pre-configured by administrators.
 Contact your administrator if no streaming sources are available.
 - An API key is required for streaming jobs.